Miranics/Time-Tracking-App/README.md

 flutter run
 ```

 The home screen shows each project with its recent time entries.
-Use the **+** button to add a new entry.
+Use the **+** button or the hamburger menu to add a new entry.
 If no projects exist yet, you'll be prompted to create one first.

+## Navigation cheat-sheet (for screenshots)

+- **Hamburger menu** – Open from the home screen to reach Add Entry, Project/Task management, and the Local Storage Viewer screens.
+- **Empty state** – Launch after clearing storage from the viewer to capture the empty home screen.
+- **Add Time Entry form** – Accessible via the FAB or menu; choose a project, optional task, duration, date, and notes before saving.
+- **Project management** – Lists projects with a floating **+** button; dialogs allow creating and deleting projects and tasks.
+- **Local Storage Viewer** – Presents JSON snapshots of saved projects/time entries plus a "Clear all" button for quick resets.

 ## Test suite